Devskiller/jpa2ddl/README.md

   - for other actions: `BUILD_OUTPUT_DIR/generated-resources/scripts/database.sql`
 - `jpaProperties`: additional properties like dialect or naming strategies which should be used in generation task.
 By default `empty`
 - `formatOutput`: should the output be formatted.
 By default `true`
+- `skipSequences`: should the generator skip sequences creation.
+By default `false`
 - `delimiter`: delimiter used to separate statements.
 By default `;`
 - `action`: which statements should be generated.
 By default: `CREATE`.
 Possible values:
   - `DROP`